CurlyWurly-1/BK300-Pic16f877A-development-Board-Examples/README.md

 <img src="BK300.jpg" alt="BK300 Dev board"/>

-This repository is for collecting the programs as supplied with the BK300 Pic Development board as seen in the picture above When time permits, I hope to load versions of these programs so that they can be easily used with the latest version of the MPLAB X and the XC8 compiler.
+This repository is for collecting the programs as supplied with the BK300 Pic Development board as seen in the picture above I have recoded the examples and listed them in folder "CODE".
+To load any of the code, you have to do the following
+ - Create a new standalone project in MPLABx for PIC16F877A using the lastest XC8 compiler.
+Name the project as per the example you want to use
+ - Add the header file called "BoardConfig.h" to the "header files" section.
+You create it from scratch and just copy the code
+ - Add the appropriate "main_xx_??.c" file you want to use into the "Source Files" section
+ - Press "Make and Program"

+N.B.
 The original programs are in folder "BK300_original_code" and are as follows
  - Experiment_01_LED
  - Experiment_02_4x4_Keyboard
  - Experiment_03_LED